How do I donate computers?

 - USB thumb drives and USB hub/multi ports

-Our Boston Chapter is the only one that accepts Apple devices such as desktops and laptops under 6-years-old.
+Our Boston Chapter is the only one that accepts Apple devices such as laptops under 6-years-old.
 We also seek iPads.

 How can I tell if my computer is i Series?

 There is usually a small sticker under the laptop keyboard or on the bottom right of a desktop face that says “i3”, “i5”, or “i7.”